How To Use Customer Lifetime Value (CLV) To Set Acquisition Goals

 The Importance of Customer Lifetime Value in Setting CPA Targets

-Studies show that getting a new customer is 5x more expensive than retaining an existing customer, which means customer retention is a surefire way to boost ROI and ROAS.
+Studies show that getting a new customer is 5x more expensive than retaining existing customers, which means customer retention is a surefire way to boost ROI and ROAS.

 But one of the biggest takeaways about CLV is that it isn’t so focused on how much the customer spends today.
 Instead, it’s focused on how much they’ll spend in the future for months and years to come (provided that you’re able to retain them, of course).